 Keywords are what you think someone would enter into a search engine when looking for hotels.
-For instance, if the strengths of your hotel are its affordable prices and prime location then a strong keyword would be “affordable hotel near popular attractions.”
+For instance, if the strengths of your hotel are its affordable prices and prime location, then a strong keyword would be “affordable hotel near popular attractions.”
 This phrase, and variations of it, should then be placed into the content on your website.
-So if a potential guest enters that phrase (or anything similar) then your site will have a better possibility of ranking if the content as a whole, is relevant to the searcher’s intent.
-The best way to decide on keywords is to get into the minds of the audience you want to attract and also how you, yourself would do a search for a particular hotel or destination.
+So if a potential guest enters that phrase (or anything similar), then your site will have a better possibility of ranking if the content as a whole is relevant to the searcher’s intent.
+The best way to decide on keywords is to get into the minds of the audience you want to attract and also how you, yourself, would do a search for a particular hotel or destination.
 What hotel attributes does your audience desire?
 These are the things to consider when selecting a keyword or phrase.
 Do they want a room with a view?
-Are your guests coming to see popular attractions?
+Are your guests coming to see famous attractions?
 Is your hotel family-friendly?
 If so, use keywords that target those attributes of your hotel.

-Besides the content, keywords can also be placed in titles, headings, URL, and internal links that connect to other pages on your site.
+Besides the content, keywords can also be placed in titles, headings, URLs, and internal links that connect to other pages on your site.
 Long-tailed keywords are also useful.
-Long-tailed keywords are highly specific phrases that contain more words than a normal keyword and yield better conversions.
+Long-tailed keywords are highly specific phrases that contain more words than an average keyword and tend to yield better conversions.
 An example of a long-tailed keyword: “Family-friendly hotel near popular attractions with affordable rates and a heated pool.”
-These keywords cover a wider search area and are more likely to get your site on the first page.
+These keywords cover a more specific search area and are more likely to get your site on the first page.
 Remember, when using keywords, ensure that they fit smoothly and organically into the rest of your content.

 Choosing the right keywords will take some research and brainstorming.
 Google also offers a keyword tool that will allow you to see the strength of a potential keyword.
-Once you decide on your keywords, ensure that that naturally flow with your content.
+Once you decide on your keywords, ensure that they naturally flow with your content.
 Mastering your use of keywords raises the likelihood of a better ranking.
 Remember to keep your guests in mind when coming up with these keywords.
 The more specific your keywords are, the more likely you are to get a better search ranking.